 Bacterial endocarditis is an infection of the inner lining of the heart chambers and valves.
 Bacterial endocarditis does not occur very often, but when it does, it can cause serious heart damage.

 How does the infection occur?

 A normal heart has a smooth lining, making it difficult for bacteria to stick to it.
-However, persons with structural heart conditions or damage may have a rough area on the heart lining.
-These rough areas inside the heart are inviting, opportune places for bacteria to build up and multiply.
+However, if you have structural heart conditions or damage, you may have a rough area on the heart lining.
+These rough areas inside the heart invite bacteria to build up and multiply.

 How does the bacteria get inside the body?

 Bacteria can enter the body in many ways.
-According to the American Heart Association (AHA), some of the most common ways include the following:
+Some of the most common ways include the following:

 Dental procedures (including professional teeth cleaning)